-Timetable: no deadlines at ESRC; assessment is three times per year in March, July and November with 10-12 awards at each round; please be aware of certain rounds being more competitive than others therefore.
+Timetable: no deadlines at ESRC; assessment is three times per year in March, July and November with

+10-12 awards at each round.

 !
 The scheme operates under a Cambridge internal selection with three internal deadlines in March, June and November.
 Calls for expressions of interest will be circulated through departments and faculties!

-Eligibility: Applicants should not have more than four years of post-doctoral experience (career breaks including maternity and paternity leave or pro-rata work can be deducted).
+Eligibility: There is no "years from PhD" limit for this call.
+Applicants are required to provide a statement explaining why they consider themselves to be "early career researchers".
 Applicants can apply from anywhere in the world but need the agreement of a UK university to host them.
 Applicants cannot have been previously PIs on an ESRC or other UK Research Council grant.
 Please check the eligibility criteria BEFORE applying as these may have changed in the meantime.

 Applicants need to find a potential mentor at the University (not normally your former PhD supervisor) who commits between 1 and 3 hours per week to supporting the PI in leading the project.
 The relevant host department needs to approve your application from the outset.
 For interdisciplinary projects, a Co-Investigator from another discipline is desirable.

 Number: ESRC aims to make around 30-35 awards per annum.